 So Linux-based workloads utilising a lot of open-source technologies should have little trouble switching to Graviton2.

 AWS’ own Graviton Challenge also provides a great springboard for individual devs interested in exploring migration.
 And any AWS managed services partner worth their salt should be able to advise or implement a migration further.

-And if it looks as though your current workloads aren’t supported, you can reach out to the Graviton Challenge dedicated Slack channel.
+Plus, if it looks as though your current workloads aren’t supported, you can reach out to the Graviton Challenge dedicated Slack channel.

 One point to note, however, is that Graviton2-based instances offer zero compatibility with Windows right now.

 For more insights into migrating, download our free report below:

 What kind of workloads do Graviton2 instances suit best?

 As we’ve established, Graviton2’s price performance comes into its own with high-CPU workloads.